Sprites

 🟦 A Simple Colored Block

-If you want an element to appear as a plain colored rectangle, just assign a number that corresponds to a palette color:
+If you want an element to appear as a plain colored rectangle, just assign a single character that corresponds to a palette color:

 Drawing Sprites